 11 Days in Chūgoku & Kyushu – Day 02 – Fukuoka – Walking Tour – Jōten-ji

-Truth to tell, I was a little apprehensive of the walking tour scheduled for Day 02 mid-morning onward – and specifically because the first day weather was so humid I wasn’t looking forward to another day perspiring buckets in the hot sun again.
-Thankfully, the weather was significantly cooler on the second day – I reckon about several degrees lower in fact, with highs reaching about 28 degree celsius, and there was also a strong breeze throughout.
+Truth to tell, I was a little apprehensive about the walking tour scheduled for Day 02 from mid-morning onward — specifically because the first day’s weather was so humid that I wasn’t looking forward to another day perspiring buckets in the hot sun again.
+Thankfully, the weather was significantly cooler on the second day.
+I reckon it was several degrees lower in fact, with highs reaching about 28 degrees Celsius, and there was also a strong breeze throughout.

-Even luckier was that I turned out to be the only guest on the walking tour too.
-My host was a middle-aged lady – probably in her early fifties – Miwako Okada, and she spoke pretty good English.
-We didn’t have any language problems when she shared the history of Fukuoka City, its origins as a port city, why the port quarter is well away from the Ohori Park and castle ruins (historically, the residences and merchants in between were intended to act as a buffer in case of invasion), each place’s significance and meaning.
-And our conversations went even into photography and Adobe Lightroom, on account that she was a Canon DSLR user.
+Even luckier was that I turned out to be the only guest on the walking tour.
+My host was a middle-aged lady — probably in her early fifties — Miwako Okada, and she spoke pretty good English.
+We didn’t have any language problems when she shared the history of Fukuoka City: its origins as a port city, why the port quarter is well away from Ohori Park and the castle ruins (historically, the residences and merchants in between were intended to act as a buffer in case of invasion), and each place’s significance and meaning.
+Our conversations even wandered into photography and Adobe Lightroom, on account that she was a Canon DSLR user.

-Brief notes of Hakata Station: the station underwent a major refurbishment eight years ago, and there were plans underway for a grand celebration and ceremony for 12 March 2011.
-But the devastating Tōhoku earthquake and tsunami on the day before that far up north put a serious dampening of spirits also in the city.
-Miwako also gave a quick orientation of the Hakata City – the shopping mall that sits on top of the station – and especially where the restaurants for casual dining were.
+Brief notes on Hakata Station: the station underwent a major refurbishment eight years ago, and there were plans underway for a grand celebration and ceremony on 12 March 2011.
+But the devastating Tōhoku earthquake and tsunami the day before that far up north put a serious dampening of spirits in the city as well.
+Miwako also gave a quick orientation of Hakata City — the shopping mall that sits on top of the station — and especially where the restaurants for casual dining were.
 Something I’ll definitely check out soon!

 The first stop: Jōten-ji, a Rinzai temple that was completed 850 years ago.
-It’s gone through several rounds of refurbishment, so doesn’t nearly look its age.
-There weren’t any other visitors to the temple grounds in the mid-morning.
+It’s gone through several rounds of refurbishment, so it doesn’t nearly look its age.
+There weren’t any other visitors on the temple grounds in the mid-morning.

 The gate for commoners and normal people like us to go through.

-There wasn’t any ceremonies or rites going on at that time in the morning, providing a truly quiet and tranquil visit.
+There weren’t any ceremonies or rites going on that morning, providing a truly quiet and tranquil visit.

 Reverse view of the gate for royalty, and it runs straight to the main hall.
 Everyone else has to use the lesser gate.